jruels/modern-cloud-bootcamp/labs/azure-vms/index.md

 > **Note**: Do not wait for the deployment to complete but instead proceed to the next task.

-#### Task 3: Deploy two Azure VMs running Linux into an availability set by using an Azure Resource Manager template
+#### Deploy two Azure VMs running Linux into an availability set by using an Azure Resource Manager template

 1. In the Azure portal, navigate to the **Create a resource** blade.